olegmihov1/GoodLeap_Automation_Task/README.md

-# Quality Engineering Test Automation Project
+# GoodLeap QA Home Task Project

 A comprehensive test automation suite for **Swag Labs** (UI) and **Swagger Petstore** (API) built with Python, Playwright, and pytest.